WR-Shashank/celebelpr2/README.md

 - Add new tasks
 - Mark tasks as complete/incomplete
+- Use dropdowns to filter by status or sort by priority/date
 - Delete tasks
 - Validate task input (min.
 3 characters, max.
 120)
 - Filter tasks (All, Completed, Incomplete)
+- Click the 🗑️ icon to remove a task
 - Sort tasks by:
   - Date (Newest/Oldest)
   - Importance
   - Alphabetically
 - Data persists in `localStorage`
+---
+## Technologies used
+-React
+-TypeScript
+-Tailwind CSS
+-localStorage
+---
+## Testing Guidance

+-Try adding short/blank tasks → It should show validation error -Add multiple tasks with different importance levels -Mark some as completed
+-Refresh page → The tasks should persist (via localStorage) -Try different filters and sorting options

 ---